 Assist people of all ages who are homeless or are having difficulties with their current housing situation to get financial help and other services.

 A range of payments and services are available to Aboriginal and/or Torres Strait Islander Australians.

-Indigenous specialist officers help Aboriginal and Torres Strait Islander Australians who live in urban, rural, regional and remote communities to access the Department of Human Services payments and services anywhere in Australia.
+Help Aboriginal and Torres Strait Islanders who live in urban, rural, regional and remote communities to access the DHS payments and services anywhere in Australia.

 Links to Department of Human Services information and services in a range of languages.
 This includes information about Medicare, Centrelink and Child Support payments and services.

-Provides a range of services to help support refugees and migrant and humanitarian entrants settle into life in Australia.
+Provides a range of services to help support migrants, refugees and humanitarian entrants settle into life in Australia.

-Mobility Allowance helps people who have a disability, illness or injury participate in approved activities.
+Provides help to people who have a disability, illness or injury participate in approved activities.
 The allowance helps with the transport costs for those who cannot use public transport, permanently or for an extended period, without assistance.